-The College Technology Committee reports directly to the College Council regarding technology issues and provides information regarding institutional and academic technology needs to the college's Academic Affairs Advisory Group, Student Services Advisory Group and Administrative Services Advisory Group.
+The College Technology Committee reports directly to the President's Advisory Group regarding technology issues and provides information regarding institutional and academic technology needs to the college's Academic Affairs Advisory Group, Student Services Advisory Group and Administrative Services Advisory Group.

 The primary purpose of the Committee is to assess campus technology resources and needs and develop and annually update a comprehensive Technology Plan.
 The committee will evaluate and review specific equipment, software and/or training which the college requires in order to fulfill its mission.
 Specific duties and responsibilities of the committee include but are not limited to: